In re Foreign Exchange Benchmark Rates Antitrust Litigation

 The claims center on collusion among several major FX dealers to artificially set certain key FX rates in order to enhance their profits and reduce the value of their customers' FX transactions.
 The FX dealers are alleged to have coordinated their trading strategies through the use of online, electronic chat-rooms where they discussed client orders and aligned their trading strategies in order to effectuate the manipulation of the FX benchmarks.

-To date, the combined settlement amounts to more than $2 billion.
+To date, the combined settlement amounts to more than $2.3 billion.
 All of those settlements have included cooperation agreements.
 The court described this case as "extremely complex," involving complicated issues of antitrust law and complex subject matter of FX trading.
-The case continues against the remaining defendants.
+The case continues against the remaining defendant.
+In December 2016, the court approved the form and manner of notice of settlements and preliminarily approved the plan of distribution.